vaibhavambastha/soundwave-analyzer/README.md

 # SoundWave Analysis Program

-Developed Java program to work with sound, especially sound datatypes.
-Implemented diverse range of operations on sound waves for wave analysis.
-Basic operations included transforming sound waves into different geometric representations such as sinusoidal, square, and triangle waveforms.
-Some of the more sophisticated operations follow:

-- Adding echoes;
-- Implementing a high-pass filter to remove low frequency noise from audio;
-- Supporting the discrete Fourier transform (DFT) operation on a sound wave;
-- Comparing two sound waves;
+Developed a Java-based program for performing comprehensive sound wave analysis and manipulation.
+This program supports a range of operations on audio files (MP3 and WAV), including waveform transformations, filtering, and structural comparison, with visualizations powered by Java Swing for an interactive user experience.

+## Features

+### Basic Operations
+- **Waveform Transformation**: Transform audio into sinusoidal, square, and triangle waveforms.
+- **Echo Addition**: Add echoes to enhance sound depth and texture.
+- **High-Pass Filter**: Filter out low-frequency noise, clarifying higher frequency components.

+### Advanced Analysis
+- **Discrete Fourier Transform (DFT)**: Perform DFT to analyze frequency components and transform sound waves into the frequency domain.
-- Grouping music by structural similarity.
+- **Waveform Comparison**: Compare two sound waves to assess structural similarity and group music by similarity.

-The program supports both MP3 and WAV files to analyze and sound waves were visualized using Swing, a GUI tool in Java.
+- **Visualization**: Real-time waveform visualizations using Java Swing for interactive analysis.

+## Technologies Used
+- **Java**: Core programming language for functionality and operations.
+- **Swing**: Java GUI library for visualizing waveforms and providing user interaction.
+- **Audio Formats**: Supports both MP3 and WAV file analysis.